emanlapponi/defense/trial-lecture/slides.md

 ---

-# <!--- fit ---> You shall know the meaning of a word by the company it keeps
+# <!--- fit ---> You shall know a word by the company it keeps

 ![bg contrast blur](figures/firth.png)